 Benefits of Diverse Ages in the Workplace

 Federal law prohibits employers from discriminating against employees because of their age.
-Multi-generational hiring has benefits beyond legal ones, though.
-Understand these benefits as you find the right talent for your company.
+Multi-generational hiring has benefits beyond legal ones, though, and understanding those benefits helps you find the right talent for your company.

 Appreciate a Range of Skill Sets

 Employees in different age groups approach work with different skill sets.
-Mature employees who have been working in their field for years have learned a variety of tricks and tips.
-Young employees are typically skilled with new technology.
-Together, they offer a well-rounded wealth of skills that benefit the company.
+Mature employees who have been working in their field for years have learned a variety of tricks and tips, while younger employees often bring stronger familiarity with newer technology.

 Embrace all Aspects of Technology